Waitsburg, Washington

 Waitsburg is a city in Walla Walla County, Washington, United States.
 The population was 1,166 at the 2020 census.
 Waitsburg has a unique city classification in Washington state, being the state's only city which still operates under its territorial charter.

-Located on the Touchet River in an rural area of Southeastern Washington, Waitsburg has long been tied to the agricultural economy of its surrounding region.
+Located on the Touchet River in a rural area of southeastern Washington, Waitsburg has long been tied to the agricultural economy of its surrounding region.
 The milling of wheat played a prominent role in the first century of Waitsburg's existence, though in recent decades the economy has pivoted towards viticulture and tourism due to its location within the Walla Walla AVA.
 The downtown core of the community, dating to the 1880s, is listed on the National Register of Historic Places as the Waitsburg Historic District.

 History

 Prior to settlement by European American pioneers, the area that is now Waitsburg was home to the Palouse people.
 The juncture of the Touchet River and Coppei Creek, where Waitsburg would eventually develop, was recorded in the journals of the Lewis and Clark Expedition during their return trip in 1806.

 Waitsburg was first settled in 1859 by Robert Kennedy.
 Another early settler, Albert Gallatin Lloyd, helped settle persistent confrontations with the Palouse people by negotiating a treaty allowing the native population to camp on the land that he claimed.
 The arrangement established by that treaty, though not backed up by law, continued informally into the 1940s.
 William Perry Bruce and his wife, Caroline, moved to Waitsburg in 1861, some two decades before Waitsburg was officially incorporated on November 25, 1881.
 In 1882, they built a large home in the town, which today functions as a museum.

 Early settlers raised cattle and horses and grew grain along the banks of the Touchet River and the creeks which feed into it.
 During the 1860s, dryland farming of the adjacent hills led to expansion of wheat production around Waitsburg.
 That development, along with the discovery of gold in the valley of the Clearwater River to the east, brought an influx of population to the area.
 Due to the mining boom in the Clearwater region, a stagecoach line was established connecting Walla Walla in the west with Lewiston, Idaho, at the juncture of the Clearwater and Snake Rivers, to the east, passed through what would become Waitsburg, bringing travelers heading to and from the mines.
 This connection between the nascent Waitsburg community and the mining district led to a meeting between Dennis Willard, a landowner in the Waitsburg area, and Sylvester M. Wait, in Lewiston in 1864.
 Willard convinced Wait of the potential to ship wheat flour down the Touchet valley and allowed him to establish a mill on his land that same year.
 The city of Waitsburg would later be named for Sylvester M. Wait.